A standard Hall of Mirrors shot.

 - Az én XX. századom features a denouement in a funhouse hall of mirrors, involving twins.

-- In the film f(x), Rory uses a sheet of reflective material to rig a decoy reflection of himself and lure a gun-toting thug in the wrong direction.
+- In the film F/X: Murder By Illusion, Rory uses a sheet of reflective material to rig a decoy reflection of himself and lure a gun-toting thug in the wrong direction.

 - The Man Called Flintstone (The Film of the Series of The Flintstones).
 While fleeing the Green Goose in an abandoned amusement park, Fred flees into one of these.